THE UNRAVELLING

 When Everything Changed

-Not long before that, my father had suffered a catastrophic stroke — one that didn’t take his life but changed him completely, leaving him with dementia and in need of full-time care.
+Not long before that, my father had suffered a catastrophic stroke — one that didn’t take his life but changed him completely.

 Without her, I wasn’t only grieving.
-I was facing a question I had never had to ask before:
+I was facing a question many of us meet at some point in life:

 What followed wasn’t just grief.
 It was the beginning of an unravelling — one that would eventually lead me back to myself.